slackernews/slackernews/docs/docs/demo-prereqs.md

 1. A community license (registry username & password) to SlackerNews.
 Visit [SlackerNews.io](https://slackernews.io) to get a free license.
-4. Access to a Kubernetes cluster (1.23 or later) or Linux Virtual Machine with a minimum of 4GB RAM and 50GB of disk space.
+2. Access to a Kubernetes cluster (1.23 or later) or Linux Virtual Machine with a minimum of 4GB RAM and 50GB of disk space.

+## Next steps

+If you meet these prerequisites you should proceed with [domain setup](/domain).
 If you meet these prerequisites you should proceed with the [installation](/supported-installations).